jeffdoolittle/jeffdoolittle.github.com/src/content/blog/2021-07-27-the-fallacies-of-distributed-computing-with-peter-deutsch.md

 episode_url: https://www.se-radio.net/2021/07/episode-470-l-peter-deutsch-on-the-fallacies-of-distributed-computing/
 ---

-Many individuals in the software industry have heard of [The Fallacies of Distributed Computing]({{ page.episode_url }}).
+Many individuals in the software industry have heard of [The Fallacies of Distributed Computing](https://www.se-radio.net/2021/07/episode-470-l-peter-deutsch-on-the-fallacies-of-distributed-computing/).
 I wanted to learn about their source and the original intent behind their identification and publication.

 L Peter Deutsch was in the room where it happened.

-Peter joined me on [Software Engineering Radio]({{ page.episode_url }}) for a fascinating conversation about the history of the fallacies and their ongoing relevance for today.
-Go [give it a listen]({{ page.episode_url }})!
+Peter joined me on [Software Engineering Radio](https://www.se-radio.net/2021/07/episode-470-l-peter-deutsch-on-the-fallacies-of-distributed-computing/) for a fascinating conversation about the history of the fallacies and their ongoing relevance for today.
+Go

-{%- include se-radio-plug.md -%}